Research Interest/Area of Expertise

 2010: Thomas C. Rumble Fellow-Department of History, Wayne State University

 Walter, Amanda, and Elizabeth Faue.
 “Karen Nussbaum.”
 In The American Middle Class: An Economic Encyclopedia of Progress and Poverty, edited by Robert Rycroft.
-Santa Barbara, CA: Greenwood, forthcoming 2017.
+Santa Barbara, CA: Greenwood, 2017.

 Gerring, Nicole, Kristin Eckert, Kyu-Nahm Jun, Matt Lacouture, Sharon Lean, Juan Liu, and Amanda Walter.
 “Strengthening Women’s Civic and Political Participation: A Synthesis of the Scholarly Literature.”
 United States Agency for International Development, 2017.